paulwizviz/lotterystat/README.md

 * Data modelling and algorithm
 * and many more.

+The objective of this project is to showcase an operational solution that implements data modelling, statistical analysis techniques, data processing techniques and techniques to displaying data to end users.

-The project will showcase an operational solution for extracting data from sources to deliver via APIs supporting third-party application developments and a frontend.
-This project uses UK National Lottery draws as the data source for processing.
-However, it is necessary to emphasise that the principal purpose of this project is **not** to deliver a solution to help a user better predict the lottery win.
+This project uses UK National Lottery draws data source as a case study.
+However, it is necessary to emphasise the objective of this project is **not** to deliver a solution to predict lottery wins.
 If the result generated a winning lottery, it is purely coincidental.
-If you are seeking a solution to accurately predict lottery winnings, please refer to other solutions.
+If you are seeking a solution to accurately predict lottery winnings, please refer to other projects.

-The project has elected to use the lottery draws as it offered an opportunity to produce code from analytical techniques used to process data.

 ## Table of content

 * [Context](./docs/context.md) -- This section describes the requirements, design decisions and lifecycle management methodologies behind the project
 * [Architecture](./docs/arch.md) -- This section describes the layout of the project and code organisations
+* [Tools](./docs/tools.md) -- This section lists tools used in this project to support development effort

 ## Disclaimer